Becoming A Provost Academy

 Seminars are led by a teaching faculty of AASCU provosts, AASCU presidents and chancellors, and other national subject matter experts.

-• The registration fee covers program administration, meals during the in-person seminars, all materials, and registration to attend the AASCU 2026 Academic Affairs Summer Meeting after Closing Seminar.
+• The registration fee covers program administration, meals during the in-person seminars, all materials, and registration to attend the AASCU 2027 Academic Affairs Summer Meeting after the closing seminar.

 • Participants are responsible for their own travel and accommodation to/in both seminar locations.